goFrendiAsgard/zaruba/README.md

 Installing from source is the best way to set up Zaruba for day-to-day use.

-Currently, we don't have any plan to create `apt` or platform-specific packages for Zaruba.
-If you are using windows, you need to install `wsl` in order to get started.
+We don't have any plan to create `apt` or platform-specific packages for Zaruba.
+If you are using windows, you need to install `wsl` to get started.

 ### 🧅 Prerequisites